jyn514/jyn514.github.io/content/theory building without a mentor.md

 {% note() %}
-i recently made a [PR to neovim][drop-cmd], having never worked on neovim before; i'll use that as an example going forward.
+i recently made a [PR to neovim][drop-cmd], having never worked on neovim before; i'll use that as an example going forward. i highly recommend following along with a piece of code you want to learn more about. if you don't have one in mind, i have hidden all the examples behind a drop-down menu, so you can try to apply the ideas on your own before seeing how i use them.

+the investigation i did in this blog post was based off [neovim commit 57d99a5].

 [drop-cmd]: https://github.com/neovim/neovim/pull/33339/
+[neovim commit 57d99a5]: https://github.com/neovim/neovim/tree/57d99a515f57454370b6c122545ea53685d22d1b
 {% end %}

 ### where to start